geoschem/gcpy/README.md

     $ git clone https://github.com/geoschem/gcpy.git gcpy

+You will need to manually set your PYTHONPATH to include the top-level GCPy directory:

+    $ export PYTHONPATH=/path/to/gcpy:$PYTHONPATH

-Currently, **GCPy** is not available via conda-forge or PyPI, but we anticipate posting early versions of the package to those resources eventually.
+Currently, **GCPy** is not available via conda-forge or PyPI, but will be starting with the release of version 1.0.0.

 ## License